-PreReq: Eng 51 or Eng 21 or Eng 22 or ESL 15 CoReq: AEC 110B (or prior completion) Recommended: Access to a computer with Internet A broad survey of materials and products used in the bu
+PreReg: Eng 51 or Eng 21 or Eng 22 or ESL 15

+CoReq: AEC 110B (or prior completion)

+Recommended: Access to a computer with Internet

 A broad survey of materials and products used in the building industry including concrete, masonry, wood, metals, electrical and mechanical systems and other topics based on the Construction Specification Institute (CSI) format.
 Emphasis on construction and materials in Hawai'i including their nature, characteristic, variety and uses.
 (6 lec/lab hrs.)